yegor256/blog/_posts/2014/sep/2014-09-24-why-monetary-awards-dont-work.md

 I'm speaking from experience here.
 In [XDSD](http://www.xdsd.org) we're not only rewarding programmers with money, but we also never pay for anything except delivered results.
-We manage to do this mostly because our groud rules are very strict and non-ambiguous.
+We manage to do this mostly because our ground rules are very strict and non-ambiguous.
 And we never break them.